kallaway/100-days-of-code/intl/ja/log.md

 Day: 008/100
 About namespaces.
 The usage is "module::class name".
 When I call it, I will be able to distinguish duplicate objects without any problem.

+#100DaysOfCode
+Day: 009/100
+About Ruby's block.
+It can be passed as an argument to a method.
+A block of processing. numbers.each do |n|
+sum += n
+end